-PDs shall adhere to the guidelines issued by the RBI vide circular RBI / 2006-07 / 243 IDMD.No./11.01.01 (B)/2006-07 dated January 31, 2007, on short sale in Central Government dated securities, as amended from time to time.
+PDs shall adhere to the guidelines issued by the RBI vide circular RBI/2006-07/243-IDMD.No./11.01.01(B)/2006-07 dated January 31, 2007, on "Short Sale in Central Government dated Securities", as amended from time to time.

-2.8 Separate Trading of Registered Interest and Principal of Securities (STRIPS) in G-Sec

-PDs shall adhere to the guidelines issued by the RBI vide circular IDMD.DOD.No.
-7 /11.01.09 /2009-10 dated March 25, 2010, on STRIPS in G-Sec, as amended from time to time.
+2.8 Separate Trading of Registered Interest and Principal of Securities (STRIPS) in G-Sec PDs shall adhere to the guidelines issued by the RBI vide circular RBI/2009-10/360-IDMD.DOD.No.7 /11.01.09 /2009-10 dated March 25, 2010, on STRIPS in G-Sec, as amended from time to time.

-3. PDs operations - Sources and application of funds
+3. PDs operations - Sources and Application of funds

-3.1 PDs are permitted to borrow funds from call/notice/term money market and repo (including CBLO) market.
-They are also eligible for liquidity support from RBI.

-- 3.2 PDs are allowed to borrow from call/notice market, on an average in a reporting fortnight, up to 225 percent of their net owned funds (NOF) as at the end March of the preceding financial year. - 3.3 PDs may lend up to 25 percent of their NOF in call/notice money market, on an average in a 'reporting fortnight'. - 3.4 These limits on borrowing and lending are subject to periodic review by RBI.
+- 3.1 PDs are permitted to borrow funds from call/notice/term money market and repo (including CBLO) market.
+They are also eligible for liquidity support from RBI. - 3.2 PDs are allowed to borrow from call/notice market, on an average in a 'reporting fortnight', up to 225 percent of their NOF as at the end March of the preceding financial year.
+They may lend up to 25 percent of their NOF in call/notice money market, on an average in a 'reporting fortnight'. - 3.3 These limits on borrowing and lending are subject to periodic review by RBI.

-3.5 Liquidity Support from RBI
+3.4 Liquidity Support from RBI

-In addition to access to the RBI's Liquidity Adjustment Facility, stand-alone PDs are also provided with liquidity support by the RBI against eligible G-Sec including State Development Loans (SDLs).
+In addition to access to the RBI's LAF, standalone PDs are also provided with liquidity support by the RBI against eligible G-Sec including SDLs.
 The parameters based on which liquidity support will be allocated are given below:

 - i.
-Of the total liquidity support, half of the amount will be divided equally among all the stand-alone PDs.
+Of the total liquidity support, half of the amount will be divided equally among all the standalone PDs.
 The remaining half (i.e. 50%) will be divided in the ratio of 1:1 based on market performance in primary market and secondary market.
-Performance in primary market will be computed on the basis of bids accepted in the Treasury-Bill auctions and G-Sec auctions in the proportionate weights of 1 and 3.
-Similarly, the secondary market performance will be judged on the basis of outright turnover in T-Bills and dated G-Sec in the proportionate weights of 1 and 3. - ii.
+Performance in primary market will be computed on the basis of bids accepted in the T-Bill/CMB auctions and G-Sec auctions in the proportionate weights of 1 and 3.
+Similarly, the secondary market performance will be judged on the basis of outright turnover in T-Bills/CMBs and G-Sec in the proportionate weights of 1 and 3. - ii.
 The PD-wise limit of liquidity support will be revised every half-year (April-September and October-March) based on the market performance of the PDs in the preceding six months. - iii.
-The liquidity support to PDs will be made available at the 'Repo rate' announced by the RBI. - iv.
+The liquidity support will be made available at the 'Repo Rate' announced by the RBI. - iv.
 The liquidity support availed by a PD will be repayable within a period of 90 days.
-If the liquidity support is repaid after 90 days, the penal rate of interest payable by PDs is Bank rate plus 5 percentage points for the period beyond 90 days.
+If it is repaid after 90 days, the penal rate of interest payable by PDs is Bank rate plus 5 percentage points for the period beyond 90 days.

-3.6 Inter-Corporate Deposits
+3.5 Inter-Corporate Deposits (ICDs)

-3.6.1 Inter-Corporate Deposits (ICDs) may be raised by PDs sparingly and should not be used as a continuous source of funds.
+3.5.1 ICDs may be raised by PDs as per their funding needs.
 After proper and due consideration of the risks involved, the Board of Directors of the PD should lay down the policy in this regard, which among others, should include the following general principles:

-- i.
-While the ceiling fixed on ICD borrowings should in no case exceed 50% of the NOF as at the end of March of the preceding financial year, it is expected that actual dependence on ICDs would be much below this ceiling. - ii.
-ICDs accepted by PDs should be for a minimum period of one week. - iii.
-ICDs accepted from parent/promoter/group companies or any other related party should be on "arms length basis" and disclosed in financial statements as "related party transactions". - iv.
-Funds raised through ICDs are subject to ALM discipline. - 3.6.2 PDs are prohibited from placing funds in ICD market.
+- The ICD borrowings should in no case exceed 75 per cent of the NOF as at the end of March of the preceding financial year. - ii.
+ICDs accepted by PD should be for a minimum period of one week. - iii.
+ICDs accepted from parent/promoter/group companies or any other related party should be on 'arms length basis' and disclosed in financial statements as "related party transactions". - iv.
+Funds raised through ICDs are subject to ALM discipline. - 3.5.2 PDs are prohibited from placing funds in ICD market.

-3.7 FCNR (B) loans / External Commercial Borrowings
+3.6 FCNR (B) loans / External Commercial Borrowings